 In this article we explain the composition of the human body and its various subtle bodies.
 Modern science has gone in some depth into understanding the physical body.
 However its understanding of the other aspects of human existence is still very limited.
 For example the understanding of the human psyche and intellect is still more or less limited to their physical aspects.
 However spiritual science has studied the entire human existence in great detail.

 2. What are human beings made of as per spiritual science?

 A living human being is made up of the following bodies.

 The gross body (sthūladēha)

 The intellect or causal body (kāraṇdēha)

 The subtle ego or supracausal body (mahākāraṇdēha)

-The soul or the God Principle in each of us (ātmā)
+The soul or the God Principle in every human being (ātmā)

 In the subsequent sections we will explain these various bodies in more detail.